 Well versed in strategic Human Resources practices, policies and procedures, Tanya has successfully led, managed, and advised on several business transformation initiatives, including organisational re-design, culture change and leadership development.
 Her passion lies in building effective, high performing, integrated HR, and executive management teams within matrix organisations.
 Her strength is in finding quick and intelligent solutions to daily business challenges without losing sight of the long-term goal.
 Tanya is keen to use her life-learning and previous experience to make a difference in the lives of staff who in turn deliver excellent care to our communities.

 Nicola joined Southern DHB in February 2016 as Director of Strategic Communications (retitled to Executive Director Communications in July 2017).

 Prior to joining Southern DHB Nicola was the Marketing and Communications Manager at Otago Polytechnic and has also worked extensively for Amnesty International and the University of Otago, where she also gained a PhD in corporate social responsibility.

-Before becoming a health executive, Patrick worked in chartered accountancy, the IT industry, oil and gas, outsourcing, electricity and gas, hospitality and telecommunications.
+Patrick previously oversaw corporate services at Nelson Marlborough DHB.
+Before becoming a health executive, worked in chartered accountancy, the IT industry, oil and gas, outsourcing, electricity and gas, hospitality and telecommunications.